-If possible, and after the definitive discontinuation of study drug, the participants will be assessed using the procedures planned for the pEOT visit, including collection of a PK sample if the pEOT visit can be scheduled within a maximum of 24 hours after the last IMP dose.
+If possible, and after the definitive discontinuation of study drug, the participants will be assessed using the procedures planned for the pEOT Visit.

-Participants will be asked to continue in the study, attending all scheduled visits as per SoA (Section 1.3, footnote $\theta$ ), if possible, until the end of the study.
+Participants will be asked to continue in the study, attending all scheduled visits as per SoA (Section 1.3), if possible until the end of the study.
 If the participant does not agree to the full visit schedule after a decision for permanent EOT, a reduced visit schedule may be agreed with the participant.
 Every effort should be made to collect endpoint information and vital status at least once a year and at the EOS.